 We look forward to beginning each day in a safe and secure manner.
-School hours are from 8:30 am to 3:20 pm.
-To ensure proper supervision, students should arrive at 8:30 a.m. and should go directly to the playground.
+To ensure proper supervision, students should arrive at school no earlier than 8:30 a.m. (no supervision) and should go directly to the playground.
 The bell rings at 8:35 for middle school students to enter the building and at 8:40 grades K-5 go to their lockers.
-In the event of inclement weather and half days, students will directly enter the building at 8:30 am and go to their classrooms to begin instruction.
+In the event of inclement weather, students will enter the building and go to their classrooms which will be supervised by their classroom teacher.